 - A big garden for pets

 - Ensure the Home Loan if the House is in Home finance.

 - House Insurance.

 Vastu Positions or Factors Considered during Hosue Construction in Bangalore

-Vastu Shastra doesn’t only deal with the position and direction of rooms but also helps you choose colours and decorative items.
+Vastu Shastra doesn’t only deal with the position and direction of rooms but also helps you choose colors and decorative items.
 So below are a few critical Vastu Shastra tips that will run you through the crucial points while building your home which will help you create a beautiful and serene house that will make sure you reap the best of everything.

 The position of KITCHEN as per VASTU:

 This is the most important part of a house as this is where you will get your nutrition from an, in turn, your health as well.
-It should ideally be located at the south-east corner of the house.
+It should ideally be located in the south-east corner of the house.
 If this is not possible, the north-west portion is your next choice.